Confession: I finish nothing!*

 I finish things but I’m never satisfied with what I submit, and…I spend an inordinate amount of time trying to achieve a level of satisfaction that is impossible to achieve without collaborative effort.
-(You may be able to relate, please tell me i'm not the only one)
+(You may be able to relate).

 I believe the reason is that I always considered that committing something for general critique (e.g. a blog post, presentation or training slides etc) was to announce that ‘this is the best I can do!’, ‘This is the extent of my questioning’, ‘I have reached the end’, ‘I have done all I can!’.

 When of course it is not, far from being the end of anything it is often the start of the process.

 What I should be setting out to communicate is not ‘Here is your answer’ but ‘Look at the world from this angle’, that is disruptive, and that is what modern business needs.

 It’s the difference between searching for the right answers and searching for the right questions**

 Ideas = Good

 Far from suggesting that the argument is won I want to understand the benefit of this approach.
 If we could countenance the demise of the finished item what do we stand to gain?

 Since having this thought I have observed my own behaviour and I believe I spend 20% of my time drafting ideas and 80% of my time adding polish to avoid critique or criticism***.

 The thought that we could become 5 times more productive overnight is quite seductive, even if the efficiency in practise is a fraction of this it would be worth testing and measuring.